-Guardrail Cumulative Value Guardrail Favorable (Unfavorable) Primary Guardrail: Net Surplus \$67,290 \$46,649 \$20,641 Secondary Guardrails: Current Use Contributions \$34,152 \$27,124 \$7,028 Operating Expenses \$267,620 \$278,060 \$10,440 Cash and Investments \$299,263 \$212,331 \$86,932
+Guardrail Cumulative Value Guardrail Favorable (Unfavorable) Primary Guardrail: Net Surplus \$73,233 \$58,959 \$14,274 Secondary Guardrails: Current Use Contributions \$45,057 \$35,925 \$9,132 Operating Expenses \$328,355 \$337,282 \$8,927 Cash and Investments \$323,335 \$230,788 \$92,547

 These guardrails are reviewed each quarter and reported to the Board to ensure appropriate transparency.
 The primary guardrail is considered the critical measure as it is the source of the funds needed to restore the balance sheet and provide the resources to ultimately return to a full-tuition scholarship model.
 The secondary guardrails act in support of the primary guardrail.
 In the case of the cash and investments guardrail, the primary driver of the results will be market conditions as the largest component of this measurement is dependent on external markets.
 The operating expense guardrail, while in a positive position currently, may prove difficult to maintain over the coming years as Cooper Union considers its needs for key items, such as curriculum investments and renewal, expanded student services, and further investment in physical plant beyond that specified in the Plan.
-We note that the favorable variance in the operating expenses guardrail in 2021 was \$10,078.
+We note that the favorable variance in the operating expenses guardrail in 2022 was \$10,440.

-Historically we expressed concern regarding Cooper Union's ability to generate the levels of philanthropy the Plan requires.
-Performance to date has demonstrated significant growth in philanthropy and the cumulative excess against the Plan guardrail in 2022 of \$7.0 million demonstrates the progress in this area.
-We would also note that this is measuring only current use funds, and Cooper Union has been successful in raising longer term funds, such as endowment which totaled \$6.4 million in 2022 and 2021 combined.
-The Plan continues to be aggressive in the amount of philanthropy required, but the progress in recent years would suggest this is not as great a risk as we once thought.
+Philanthropic performance to date has demonstrated significant growth in philanthropy and the cumulative excess against the Plan guardrail in 2023 of \$9.1 million demonstrates the progress in this area.
+We would also note that this is measuring only current use funds, and Cooper Union has been successful in raising longer term funds, such as endowment, which totaled \$17.3 million from 2021 to 2023 combined.
+The Plan continues to be aggressive in the amount of philanthropy required, but the progress in recent years would suggest this risk has diminished.